 This is very problematic because federal agencies have used those assumptions to create policies about how much is too much.
 “This study raises serious concerns about whether we’ve been careful enough about the safety of this chemical,” says Patricia Hunt, Washington State University professor.
 “What it comes down to is that the conclusions federal agencies have come to about how to regulate BPA may have been based on inaccurate measurements.”

 Scientists have been using “indirect testing” of chemical compounds like BPA for decades and this is the problem.
-They never directly measured BPA at all, they were measuring the metabolites coming out of urine and putting that together to measure.
+They never directly measured children exposed to BPA at all, they were measuring the metabolites coming out of urine and putting that together to measure.
 But it seems our bodies are holding on to more of the chemical than what was originally thought, and that indirect testing didn’t allow them to see the accurate amount a human had digested.

 Today, assuming the Feds listen to reason, they have a direct way of analyzing the metabolites inside BPA and other compounds like bisphenols, phthalates, parabens, benzophenone, triclosan, & perfluorinated chemicals.
 There’s no reason to be using these old “indirect testing” methods anymore.

 Corporate Version of Safety vs. Independent Scientist Version of Safety

 It’s safe to say that corporate scientists and independent scientists frequently disagree when it comes to chemical safety for public health.
 And your local pediatrician, through the American Academy of Pediatrics, is likely to agree with the independent scientists who are cautionary.
 (Unless of course, they aren’t aware of these issues, which is very possible.)

 Typically, the FDA & EPA side with corporations who have large lobbying budgets at the detriment of pregnant women and children.
 Their perspective of “safe” differs drastically.
 Well, we interviewed two independent scientists to get a handle on what the main issues of contention are.